Choose Kindness From the Menu

 11. When someone bids on and wins your package, do not treat reviewing them as the biggest burden that anyone has ever been forced to carry and something you'd like to avoid at all costs.
 It was a situation like this that prompted this essay.

-Don't make arbitrary, exclusionary lists of people that only serve the purpose of hurting feelings for no good reason.
-That is what cliques do and it is not good or kind or positive.
-It is downright mean-spirited at times.
+12. Don't make arbitrary, exclusionary lists of people that only serve the purpose of hurting feelings for no good reason.
+That is what cliques/cults do and it is not good or kind or positive.
+It is downright mean-spirited at times and can have lasting consequences.
+It can also reveal some tightly held truths about character and bullying.